Trevorrwarduk/PoliceUKGraphQL/README.md

 The project uses the open Source Apollo GraphQL Server and creates a GraphQL interface into The UK's Police Forces Open Data.

-The project is Open Source and has a sister Project for a ReactJS Application and Apollo GraphQL client
+The project is Open Source and has a sister Project of a ReactJS Application and Apollo GraphQL client

 ## Police Api Documentation